-When blot-busting drugs are not feasible stroke treatment options, doctors will consider surgery.
+When clot-dissolving drugs are not feasible stroke treatment options, doctors will consider surgery.

 A surgery used to treat ischemic stroke is called a mechanical embolectomy, where a small mechanical device is used to remove the clot directly from the artery.

-Once the stroke has been treated in the hospital, rehabilitation will begin as soon as possible.
+Once life-saving care for stroke has been administered and the patient is stabilized, rehabilitation can begin as soon as possible.

 But where will the stroke recovery process take you?

-After discharge from the hospital, you will either go to an inpatient rehabilitation facility or you will be sent home.
+After discharge from the hospital, you will either go to a rehabilitation facility or you will be sent to recover at home.

-For those who go to the clinic, we’re about to discuss the best stroke recovery treatment options they might provide.
-Then we will discuss treatment at home.
+For those who go to a rehabilitation facility, we’re about to discuss the best stroke recovery treatment options they might provide.
+Then we will discuss stroke recovery at home.

 Physical therapy focuses on improving mobility in the body through stroke rehabilitation exercises.